Nonmyopic Global Optimisation via Approximate Dynamic Programming: Introduction

 \section{Introduction}

-Global optimisation (GO) is a class of optimisation techniques designed for finding the unconstrained global minimum (or maximum) of unknown objective functions, especially when these are black-box and expensive to evaluate, and their gradient information cannot be computed \cite{bemporad_global_2020,bemporad_global_2021}.
+Global optimisation (GO) is a class of optimisation techniques designed for finding the global minimum (or maximum) of an objective function. hese techniques are especially relevant when the objective is, e.g., a black-box function whose gradient information cannot be computed, or is highly irregular and non-convex \citep{horst_handbook_1995,rios_derivative_2013,joaquim_engineering_2022,audet_derivative_2025}.
 These aspects make GO strategies appealing and useful in domains where derivative-based methods struggle or fail, e.g., when the objective function is non-smooth or its gradient too costly to evaluate.
-Examples of applications include hyperparameter selection in machine learning algorithms \cite{snoek_practical_2012} and automatic tuning of closed-loop controllers \cite{sorourifar_data_2021}.
-The primary goal of GO is to minimise the number of function evaluations while ensuring that the algorithm escapes local optima and converges to a global solution or, at least, to a near-optimal minimum.
-To this end, the majority of GO strategies consist of two main ingredients: a surrogate model that approximates the underlying unknown objective function and an acquisition function, usually in the form of a cheaper-to-solve optimisation problem, that guides the sampling of new points to be observed and governs the fundamental trade-off between exploration (searching for better solutions in unexplored regions) and exploitation (focusing on convergence in the current most promising region).
-An iterative algorithm integrates these two components by first updating the surrogate model with the latest information and then solving the acquisition for the next query point, and it runs until a stopping criterion is met, e.g., a maximum number of iterations or satisfactory convergence to a local or global minimum.
+Examples of applications include hyperparameter selection in machine learning algorithms \citep{snoek_practical_2012}, automatic tuning of closed-loop controllers \citep{sorourifar_data_2021}, and optimisation of neural functions \citep{strong_global_2023}.
+Well-known methodologies in this field include particle swarm optimisation \citep{kennedy_particle_1995,zhan_adaptive_2009}, genetic algorithms \citep{Whitley_genetic_1994} and evolutionary algorithms \citep{hansen_completely_2001}.

+Despite their applicability to a wide range of problems, when dealing with prohibitively slow- and/or expensive-to-evaluate functions, the aforementioned methods are often not suitable as they may need to inquire the function value at a large numbers of different query points.
+In these cases, it is in general preferred to leverage surrogate-based GO techniques, whose primary goal is to minimise the number of function evaluations while ensuring that the algorithm escapes local optima and converges to a global solution or, at least, to a near-optimal minimum \citep{joaquim_engineering_2022,audet_derivative_2025}.
+To this end, surrogate-based optimisation comprises two main ingredients: a surrogate model that approximates the underlying unknown objective function and an acquisition function, usually in the form of a cheaper-to-solve optimisation subproblem, that guides the sampling of new points to be observed and governs the fundamental trade-off between exploration (searching for better solutions in unexplored regions) and exploitation (focusing on convergence in the current most promising region).
+An iterative algorithm integrates these two components by first updating the surrogate model with the latest information and then solving the acquisition for the next query point, and it runs until a stopping criterion is met, e.g., a maximum number of iterations or satisfactory convergence to a minimum.